 If you register for a course, you agree to attend regularly (80% of all classes) and sit the final examination or participate in any evaluation.

-You may withdraw (de-register) from a course in the first two weeks.
+You may withdraw (de-register) from a course after the first class.
 If you have not de-registered before or on the day the second session is held, it is understood that you will complete the course and take the exam or participate in any assessment.
 If you do not, you will be given a fail grade of 1 (one) and you will not be able to attend another course run by Academic English Services.

 If you do not attend a course for 2 weeks without contacting the lecturer, you will automatically be de-registered and your place will be given to someone on the waiting list.
 To de-register from a class, send an email to email@example.com